tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

           but must be greater than or equal to the access aoken lifetime, and 2) Revocation if the Refresh Token isn't exercised within a specified time.
 Configure the specified time in an Access Policy, with a minimum of ten minutes.

+    * The number of Refresh Tokens a user can have per client app and authorization server is limited.
+If more tokens are generated, older tokens will stop working.

     * Revocation happens when a configuration is changed or deleted:
         * User deactivation or deletion.
         * Configuration in the authorization server is changed or deleted.
         * The [client app](https://help.okta.com/en/prev/Content/Topics/Apps/Apps_App_Integration_Wizard.htm#OIDCWizard) is deactivated, changed, unassigned, or deleted.

+* The number of Refresh Token for a specific user and for a specific combination of user, client app, and authorization server is limited.
+Older tokens will be revoked

 ### Subtle Behavior